Skip to main content

 Use this tool to retrieve information about SentinelOne managed assets such as computers, servers, workstations, cloud resources, and network devices.

-Raises: ValueError: If item_id is invalid or empty.
+Raises: ValueError: If item_id is invalid or empty, or fetch_fields is invalid.
 InventoryAuthenticationError: If authentication fails.
 InventoryNetworkError: If network operation fails.
 InventoryAPIError: If the API returns an error.
 InventoryClientError: For other client-level errors.

 list_inventory_itemsA